richkejie/ece532-winter-2026-incidentiq/README.md

 This project is hosted open-source under the [MIT License](LICENSE).

+Members: Bence Suranyi, Maanik Gogna, Darrian Shue, Richard Wu.

+See our [`doc/final-project-group-report`](report) for an explanation of our project.

 ## Video Demo (click on thumbnail to open video)

 [![Project Demo](https://img.youtube.com/vi/5VhThBTUV0g/maxresdefault.jpg)](https://youtu.be/5VhThBTUV0g?si=I6DL9xni2X0iNleD)